 Coach Jim Sykes

 Jim Sykes has been a consistent winner at Morningside since he was promoted to the position of head coach in January of the 2003-04 campaign.
-Sykes has led the Mustangs to seven winning seasons in the last nine years, including four 20-win campaigns, three NAIA Division II National Tournament berths, three Great Plains Athletic Conference (GPAC) regular season championships, and a GPAC Post-Season Tournament championship.
-He has a career record of 174-94 for a .649 winning percentage for the highest victory rate in school history.
+Sykes has led the Mustangs to eight winning seasons in the last 10 years, including four 20-win campaigns, three NAIA Division II National Tournament berths, three Great Plains Athletic Conference (GPAC) regular season championships, and a GPAC Post-Season Tournament championship.
+He has a career record of 192-109 for a .638 winning percentage for the highest victory rate in school history.
+Sykes will enter the 2013-14 season needing three victories to become the all-time winningest men's basketball coach in Morningside history.

 Sykes guided the Mustangs to consecutive GPAC regular season championships in 2007-08 and 2008-09.
 The Mustangs repeated as GPAC champions in 2008-09 despite the graduation loss of seven seniors, including four starters, from a team that went 29-4 in 2007-08 to set a school record for victories and was ranked No. 1 in the nation for much of the season.
 He was named the 2008 GPAC Coach of the Year after he guided the Mustangs to the regular season GPAC title.